FuelFrontend/Frontend-Developer-Interview-Preparation/CSS/README.md

   > - Pretty much not needed now as most of the browser as on _12 Sep 2017_ supports sectioning elements

 - [x] 30.
 What is Media Queries and why it's used?

+  > - The goal of responsive design is creating the right experience for the right device.
+  > - With a gazillion different devices on the market, this can be a big task.
+Media queries helps us achieve our goal of creating right experience for the right device.
+  > - CSS Media queries allow us to target CSS rules based on - for instance - screen size, device-orientation or display-density.
+This means you can use CSS Media Queries to tweak a CSS for an iPad, printer or create a responsive site.
-  > Media queries are useful when you want to apply CSS styles depending on a device's general type (such as print vs. screen), specific characteristics (such as the width of the browser viewport).
+  > - Media queries are useful when you want to apply CSS styles depending on a device's general type (such as print vs. screen), specific characteristics (such as the width of the browser viewport).
 With the huge variety of internet-connected devices available today, media queries are a vital tool for building websites and apps that are robust enough to work on whatever hardware your users have.

-  > Targeting sample code below
+  > Media quries sample code
   ```css
   /* Print */
   @media print { ... }